UK National Contact Point (UK NCP) steering board: terms of reference and role (revised October 2020)

 The membership of the Board will represent a balanced range of external groups with an interest in the responsible business conduct of multinational enterprises and relevant HM Government departments.

-The 3 non-HM Government Board members are appointed by Ministers, in accordance with the terms of appointment.
-They represent business, trade unions and civil society organisations.
+The 4 non-HM Government Board members are appointed by Ministers represent business, trade unions and civil society organisations.

-As well as the Chairman from the Department for International Trade (DIT) there are currently 3 HM Government departments represented on the Board; the Foreign, Commonwealth and Development Office (FCDO), the Department for Business, Energy and Industrial Strategy (BEIS) and the Department for Work and Pensions (DWP).
+As well as the Chairman from the Department for Business and Trade there are currently 4 HM Government departments represented on the Board; the Foreign, Commonwealth and Development Office (FCDO), the Department for Energy Security and Net Zero (DESNZ), the Department for Work and Pensions (DWP) and Consumer and Markets Authority (CMA).

 With the agreement of the Chairman, the Board may invite other experts with specific competence in a subject relating to the Guidelines to participate in a Board meeting.